xpoes123/xpoes123/README.md

 ## Hi there 👋 I'm David Jiang

-I’m a Software Engineer on the **Integrations team at Uncountable**, a YC-backed startup that builds a unified data platform for **R&D organizations** — chemists, materials scientists, formulation teams, and process engineers.
+I’m a Software Engineer **at Uncountable**, a YC-backed startup that builds a unified data platform for **R&D organizations** — chemists, materials scientists, formulation teams, and process engineers.

 I recently graduated (May 2025) from the **University of Wisconsin–Madison** with a degree in **Math and Computer Science**, after spending several years pursuing chemistry and biochemistry.